Harry Giles III: Junior season

 At the end of his junior season, Giles earned first-team All-USA honors by USA Today.
-During the summer of 2015, Giles would join his AAU Team, CP3 All Stars, sponsored by fellow Winston-Salem native and NBA superstar Chris Paul of the Phoenix Suns.
-Giles averaged 18.2 points per game and 12.0 rebounds per game in 16 games on the EYBL circuit, earning first-team All-EYBL honors.
+During the summer of 2015, Giles would rejoin his AAU Team, Team CP3 All-Stars, sponsored by fellow Winston-Salem native and NBA superstar Chris Paul of the Golden State Warriors.
+Giles averaged 18.2 points per game and 12.0 rebounds per game in 16 games on the Nike Elite Youth Basketball League circuit, earning first-team All-EYBL honors.
 In August 2015, Slam magazine would name Giles to its Summer All-American Team.

 Senior season

 Before his senior season, Giles decided to attend and play for the high school basketball powerhouse Oak Hill Academy in Mouth of Wilson, Virginia.
 Giles dominated the majority of his high school career; however, his senior year ended with a torn ACL in his right knee.
 The injury occurred during his first scrimmage game with Oak Hill.
 Weeks later, Giles enrolled to (now-defunct) Forest Trail Academy in Kernersville, North Carolina to take online courses to finish his senior year of high school while rehabbing from his knee injury.
-On November 6, 2015, Giles made his verbal commitment to attend Duke University and play for the Duke Blue Devils live on ESPN joining fellow five-star 2016 recruits Tatum and Frank Jackson.
+On November 6, 2015, Giles made his verbal commitment to attend Duke University and play for the Duke Blue Devils live on ESPN joining fellow five-star 2016 recruits Jayson Tatum, Frank Jackson, and Marques Bolden.
 He was selected to play in the 2016 Jordan Brand Classic and Nike Hoop Summit but was unable due to injury.

 Giles was rated as a five-star recruit and considered the best high school prospect of the 2016 class.
 Giles ranked as the No.1 overall recruit and No.1 power forward in the 2016 high school class by ESPN, while Scout.com and Rivals ranked him No. 2 in the Class of 2016 only behind Josh Jackson.